cVladu/FCV_Project1/README.md

     negative values.
 For very lage values,
     the result image will be saturated to the maximum value, dependent on the input image type.
+### Gamma correction
+Apply a gamma correct to the image.
+**func:** [gamma, gamma_correction]
+**params:**
+* gamma:
+    - **Mandatory**
+    - Specify the gamma in the following formula: g(x) = [f(x)]^<sup>(1/gamma)</sup>
+    - Accepted range: [0, inf].
+Value must be higher than 0.
+Undefined behavior for very large values.
+### Look up table
+Apply a transformation based on the given look up table.
+The image will be transformed in a image with pixel values in range [0, 255]
+**func:** [lut, lookup, lookup_table]
+**params:**
+* lut:
+    - **Optional**
+    - Specify the look-up table for all the image channels
+    - Accepted: a list with exactly 256 elements.
+Elements higher than 255 will be saturated.
+Floating points values will be converted.
+Undefined behavior for negative values
+* blue:
+    - **Optional**
+    - Specify the look-up table for the blue channel
+    - Accepted: a list with exactly 256 elements.
+Elements higher than 255 will be saturated.
+Floating points values will be converted.
+Undefined behavior for negative values
+* green
+    - **Optional**
+    - Specify the look-up table for the green channel
+    - Accepted: a list with exactly 256 elements.
+Elements higher than 255 will be saturated.
+Floating points values will be converted.
+Undefined behavior for negative values
+* red:
+    - **Optional**
+    - Specify the look-up table for the red channel
+    - Accepted: a list with exactly 256 elements.
+Elements higher than 255 will be saturated.
+Floating points values will be converted.
+Undefined behavior for negative values

+***Either lut or all blue green red parameters must be provided.***